 Welcome to Luminate

-Luminate, Scotland's creative ageing festival, is held from 1st to 31st October across Scotland each year.
+Luminate, Scotland's creative ageing organisation, runs an arts festival from 1st to 31st October across Scotland each year.
 The festival brings together older people and those from across the generations to celebrate our creativity as we age, share stories of ageing and explore what growing older means to all of us.
 Each year, there are activities all over Scotland - from art workshops and dance classes to music performances and authors' events - and you will find Luminate in theatres, galleries, community halls, care homes and lunch clubs, as well as events online that take us to audiences everywhere.

 Anne Basting's Visit to Edinburgh